FTC disclaimer: This post may contains affiliate links and we will be compensated if you click on a link and make a purchase.

-Aerobic activity greatly benefits the cardiovascular system, so this should be a significant part of any exercise program.
+Aerobic activity greatly benefits the cardiovascular system, which should be a significant part of any exercise program.

 Moreover, aerobic exercises such as cycling, jogging, walking, tennis, and swimming increase heart rate and blood flow.

-Seek reputable advice and expertise when designing your exercise program so that it meets your specific needs.
+Seek reputable advice and expertise when designing your exercise program to meet your specific needs.

 Without such expertise, you may adopt a program, such as weight lifting, that does little to lower your blood cholesterol levels.

-If you’ve been doing minimal aerobic activity for an extended period of time, are overweight, or have coronary heart disease, work up to your exercise program gradually and avoid accelerating your heart rate too quickly.
+If you’ve been doing minimal aerobic activity for an extended period, are overweight, or have coronary heart disease, work up to your exercise program gradually and avoid accelerating your heart rate too quickly.

-For example, you can begin with moderate walking and stair climbing every other day for at least thirty minutes at a time.
+For example, you can begin with moderate walking and stair climbing every other day for at least thirty minutes.

-Regular physical activity is important in minimizing coronary heart disease risk, so choose activities you enjoy.
+Regular physical activity minimizes coronary heart disease risk, so choose activities you enjoy.

 Fat Burning Exercise and Medications

-For people who are overweight, certain diets and medications can help reduce body fat.
+Certain diets and medications can help reduce body fat for overweight people.
 However, exercise is considered one of the preferred fat burners.